MarcinSzarmach/films-from-file-rest-api/README.md

 To run app You need Node.js.

-To run localy you nedd to add file .env (in root project) with:
+To run localy you need to add file .env (in root project) with:

 ```
 PORT=8000